-Nitrous oxide is indicated for selective patients.
+Nitrous oxide is not indicated for every patient.
 Indications for use with the pediatric patient are:

-- A patient for whom profound local anesthesia cannot be obtained.
+A patient for whom profound local anesthesia cannot be obtained.
 There are times when local anesthesia is ineffective.
-There may be an acute infection present, or the patient may have a low pain threshold.
-Nitrous oxide analgesic properties raise the patient’s pain threshold.
+There may be an acute infection present or the patient may have a low pain threshold.
+Nitrous oxide’s analgesic properties raise the patient’s pain threshold.
 Not only will it add in pain management during an uncomfortable procedure, administering nitrous oxide prior to injection may allow the dentist to administer a more comfortable injection.